tokenika/tokenika.github.io/web/web.md

 *Tokenika* is a group of entrepreneurs based in Poland, aming to contribute to the emerging EOS ecosystem and hopefully become an active EOS witness when the system goes live in June 2018.

-Our contribution includes the following domains:
+Our contribution is going to include the following domains:

 * running this website meant to be an aggregation of all usefull information about EOS
 * participating in EOS testnet